sfarhan13/sfarhan13/README.md

 - 👋 Hi, I’m @sfarhan13
 - 👀 I’m interested in Installations, Configurations, and Management of Server's hosting
 - 🌱 I’m currently learning Linux, Odoo, ERP
-- 💞️ I’m looking to collaborate on Projects for Earn
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me smufarhan@yahoo.com

 <!---